 Is your microwave a mess?
-Splatters and spills are commonplace when you attempt to heat up tricky foods like tomato sauce.
-Melting butter causes pops and splatters that can coat the inside of your microwave.
-Whenever you heat up a new food, it inevitably adds to the monstrous mess found inside your appliance.
-It’s time that you learned how to clean your microwave with apple cider vinegar.
+Splatters and spills are common when you try to heat up tricky foods like tomato sauce.
+Melting butter causes pops and splatters that coat the inside of your microwave.
+It feels like everything you heat up inevitably adds to the mess found inside your appliance.
+It’s time that you learned you can clean your microwave with apple cider vinegar, and it works great!

-In the past, you might have spent hours scraping dried-on food particles from the interior of your microwave.
-You tried hot water, expensive cleaners, and good old-fashioned elbow grease.
-While you may have obtained some results from these tried and true techniques, you were wasting your valuable time.
+In the past, you might have spent hours scraping dried-on food from the inside of your microwave.
+You’ve tried hot water, expensive cleaners, and good old-fashioned elbow grease.
+While you may have seen some results from these tried and true methods, you are wasting your valuable time.
 By learning how to clean your microwave naturally with apple cider vinegar, you can save time and effort.

 Apple Cider Vinegar